JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/attribute-configuration.md

 Using `operation-id patch-attributes-by-inum`, we can modify a custom user claim partially for its properties.

-To use this operation, specify the `inum` of the Custom Claim that needs to be updated using the `--url-suffix` and the property and the new value using the [JSON Patch](https://jsonpatch.com/#the-patch).
+To use this operation, specify the `inum` of the claim that needs to be updated using the `--url-suffix` and the property and the new value using the [JSON Patch](https://jsonpatch.com/#the-patch).
 Refer [here](../../config-guide/config-tools/jans-cli/README.md#patch-request-schema) to know more about schema.

 In this example, we will add the `jansHideOnDiscovery` and its value is `true`.